 What I could not know as a toddler learning to walk on shag carpet was how all the boom and bust that accompanied the transition to the new millennium would affect my life, from the cities and towns I lived in to the jobs I would work.
 During the height of the Oil Boom of the early 1980s, I was learning to fly a private plane just as the training wheels were coming off my bike – I knew that this, together with the Cadillac in our garage and the caviar in our fridge were empty status symbols of the time.
 When the mid-'80s bust came, I remember newly-jobless people leaving town as fast as possible.
 I remember the anxiety I felt standing on the main street of my small desert town on the Texas-New Mexico border, grappling with recession and poverty, where wealth evaporated like morning dew.
 The 1980s taught me to hold everything I own loosely and that materialism is hollow.
 The 1990s continued to reveal the importance of turning away from all that had gone wrong in society in the previous decades.
 I also learned to not get pulled so far down into '90s nihilistic thinking that I would lose all hope.
 Because sometimes all we have is hope.

 Of cassette tapes I popped into my Walkman as a kid, U2's The Joshua Tree is the one I listened to the most.
 When I got my first CD player, U2's Rattle and Hum is the CD I listened to the most.
-Nothing much has changed, after all these years, they are still my favorite band.
+After all these years, they are still my favorite band.

 My spiritual journey toward my Eastern Orthodox Christian faith has been stitched together with felt, stained glass, incense, icons, and pixels.
 This path began with learning about the Gospel on a flannel-graph in my pre-school days to studying the world's religions in my college days.
 I have sought spiritual direction from Catholic nuns and sensed the presence of God as I looked upon the giant stained glass windows of Paris' Notre Dame.
 I have been a hospital chaplain and I have done relief work in Mexico.
 I worked in Ireland as a camp counselor during the summer of '99, at the start of a truce with 400 years of religious history depending on it.
 I have attended liturgy with Orthodox monks who, naturally, had once been the counterculture punks of Generation X.